cdeterman/gpuR/README.md

 # Things to Do
 1. Obviously more vector functions and matrix implementations
 2. Implement clMAGMA?
-3. Make CUDA available for NVIDIA otherwise OpenCL
+Probably going to use ViennaCL and avoid clBLAS too.